Houston Rideshare Accident Lawyers

 How Insurance Coverage Works in a Rideshare Accident

-When the Driver Is Logged On the App but Hasn't Accepted a Ride: Texas legislation stipulates that rideshare giants such as Uber and Lyft must
+The Driver Is Logged On But Hasn't Accepted a Ride

+Texas legislation stipulates that rideshare giants such as Uber and Lyft

 When a rideshare driver has accepted a ride request or is actively transporting